cse110-sp21-group10/cse110-sp21-group10/specs/adrs/04022021-Wireframes.md

 ​

 ## Context and Problem Statement
-We want to have a solid reference to the design of our Bullet Journal.
+We want to have a solid reference for the design of our Bullet Journal.

 What should we look to if we have a question about the design?
 ​